 Weak, flimsy doors don't tend to stop burglars, who are more likely to kick a door in or pry it open than to pick a lock.

 Nothing deters a burglar more than the appearance of people in the home

 Above all, burglars look for a house with nobody home.
-They typically approach a property (both to survey the location and to commit the crime) during the day, between 10 a.m. and 3 p.m., when people are most likely to be out of the home.4
+They typically approach a property (both to survey the location and to commit the potentially violent crime) during the day, with a number of burglaries occurring between 10 a.m. and 3 p.m., when people are most likely to be out of the home.

 From there, any sign there are people in the home is a deal-breaker:

 TV or radio noise is a serious deterrent for most thieves

 A car in the driveway is usually a good sign someone is home

 On the other hand, signs that residents are away and homes are unoccupied are promising:

 An overgrown lawn might be a sign people are out of town on vacation